 When you look at the statistics, these three incidents are revealed to be anything but isolated; a staggering 750 horses die on the race track every year, which is an average of two deaths a day.
 The New York Times reported that 24 horses die a week on U.S. race tracks.
 In New York alone, 43 horses have died in racing or training since January 2015.
 These numbers won’t be shared by the racing industry.

 If you thought the deaths during races were staggering, you’ll be horrified to know that over 10,000 thoroughbreds from the U.S. are sent to slaughter, usually in Mexico, when they are no longer “of use.”
-Even Kentucky Derby winner Ferdinand was slaughtered in 2002 when he could not longer be used for breeding – he was nineteen.
+Even Kentucky Derby winner Ferdinand was slaughtered in 2002 when he could no longer be used for breeding – he was nineteen.

 These horses are sold at auction, crammed into trucks designed for cattle, and starved for more than 24 hours until they reach slaughterhouses over the border.
 The horses often lose their balance in the trucks, because their bodies aren’t designed for stability.
-This often results in painful injuries that the horses have no choice but to anguish in while they are transported.
-Their slaughter, which includes the killing of foals despite that fact that this is illegal, is largely unregulated, as well.
+This often results in painful injuries that the horses have no choice but to languish in while they are transported.
+Their slaughter, which includes the killing of foals despite the fact that this is illegal, is largely unregulated, as well.

 What Can You Do?

 Once you understand the truth about the horse racing industry, it is your duty to share what you’ve learned for the sake of the thousands of voiceless horses that are subjected to this cruelty every year.
 One of the most important steps you can take is to never go to races or bet on them.
 Don’t even watch them on TV.
 This includes the Kentucky Derby as alluring as those crazy hats may be.
-You can also write to your government representatives to get them to support legislation to increase regulation and penalties in this industry.
+You can also write to your government representatives to get them to Support legislation to increase regulation and penalties in this industry.
 Spread awareness about the reality of this industry so people can make informed and kind decisions.
 No animal should have to suffer for the sake of our entertainment.